Winston-503/unsupervised_algorithms/Unsupervised Learning Algorithms.md

 - For anomaly detection - instance, that doesn't belong to any cluster can be considered an anomaly
 - Customer segmentation, recommender systems, search engines, image segmentation etc.

-All clustering algorithms **requires data preprocessing and standartization**.
+All clustering algorithms **requires data preprocessing and standardization**.
 Most clustering algorithms perform worse with a large number of features, so it is sometimes recommended to use methods of *dimensionality reduction* before clustering.

 ### K-Means

 Algorithm starts with random (or not random) *centroids* initializations, which are used as the beginning points for every cluster.
-After that we iteratively do the following:
+After that, we iteratively do the following:
 - Assign the observations a cluster number with the nearest center, and
 - Move the cluster centroids to the new average value of the cluster elements.